Deadline: 14 June 2018

-- are nationals/permanent residents of (and are working for organisations in) Brazil, Canada, China, Japan, India, Mexico, Russia, South Africa, South Korea or the USA (a maximum of three participants from each of these ten countries will be selected);
+- are nationals/permanent residents of (and are managing/working for organizations in) Brazil, Canada, China, Japan, India, Mexico, Russia, South Africa, South Korea or the USA (a maximum of three participants from each of these ten countries will be selected);

-- have relevant working experience in the field of 3 to 5 years;
+- have relevant working experience in the field of at least 3 to 5 years;

 - have (some) previous experience in international networking and cultural exchange;